-- 1,090 accidents (which included both casualties and incidents) involving UK vessels that occured in UK waters were reported to the MAIB in 2019.
+- 1,090 accidents (which included both casualties and incidents) involving UK vessels that occurred in UK waters were reported to the MAIB in 2019.

 - The kind of injuries most frequently sustained in accidents on boats or ships were dependant on the kind of ship the accidents took place on.
 For example, merchant vessel crew members were most likely to suffer from injuries to the upper limbs (41%) than any other body site, whereas those who work on fishing vessels are most likely to suffer from concussion or head injuries (33%).

-- The most common cause of accident resulting in casualties in fishing vessels was the loss of control, with 102 vessels being involved in such accidents in 2019.
+- The most common cause of boat accidents resulting in casualties in fishing vessels was the loss of control, with 102 vessels being involved in such accidents in 2019.